-Impact # Description of Impact Phase Mitigation Measures WR.5 The Project would not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
+Impact # Description of Impact Phase Mitigation Measures LAND USE AND PLANNING (Section 4.9) LU.1 The Project would not physically divide an established community.
 Construction None required.
-LAND USE AND PLANNING (Section 4.9) LU.1 The Project would not physically divide an established community.
-Construction None required.
 LU.2 The Project would not cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 Construction None required.
 NOISE AN ID VIBRATION (S Section 4.10) N.1 The Project would result in the generation of a temporary increase in CNEL average ambient noise levels in the vicinity of the Project.
 Construction None required.
 N.3 The Project could result in the generation of excessive ground borne vibration or ground borne noise levels during construction/demolition activities.
 Construction None required.
 N.4 The Project would not result in excessive noise for people residing or working within two miles of a public, or public use, airport.
 Construction None required.
-TRANSPORTATION AND CIRCULATION (Section 4.11) T.1 The Project would not conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities.
+TRANSPORTATIO N AND CIRCUL ATION (Section 4.11) T.1 The Project would not conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities.
 Construction None required.
 T.2 The Project would not conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b).
-Construction None required.
-T.3 The Project would not substantially increase hazards.
+Construction None required. Т.3 The Project would not substantially increase hazards.
 Construction None required.
 T.4 The Project would not result in inadequate emergency access.
 Construction None required.